 Mahi Mahi has somewhat of an exotic reputation—and with good reason.
 But for those unfamiliar with this ingredient, seeing it can leave you wondering, “What is mahi mahi?”
 Also known as Dorado, the deep sea fish comes from tropical and subtropical oceans.
 But that doesn’t mean it’s rare (or an acquired taste!).
 Mahi is on the safe list for sustainability, so you don’t have to feel guilty about eating the mild, sweet fish.

 Is mahi mahi a dolphin?

 A common concern and misconception about mahi mahi is that it’s dolphin.
-It is technically a ‘dolphin fish’ but it’s a type of ray-finned fish also known as dorado—not the mammal we all know as a dolphin.
+It is technically a ‘dolphin fish’ but it’s a type of ray-finned fish — not the mammal we all know as a dolphin.
 They have a similar compressed head shape and single dorsal fin but they are different types of animals.

 What is the flavor of mahi mahi like?